mrityunjayapv/CTF-Writeups/overthewire/natas/natas14.md

 URL:      http://natas14.natas.labs.overthewire.org
 ```

 After logging in, we can see that the webpage asks for login credentials as input.
-But we dont know anything about it, So lets input some random image and check it out.
+But we dont know anything about it, So lets input some random names and check it out.

 ```bash
 Username: abc